-‘Teen Mom 2’ Chelsea Houska Offers Update On Baby Boy, Shares New Photos
+‘Teen Mom 2’ Star Chelsea Houska Offers Update On Baby Boy, Shares New Photos

-Chelsea Houska and her husband, Cole DeBoer, are currently spending tons of time at home with their baby and on Sunday, the Teen Mom 2 star offered an update on her son.
+Chelsea Houska and her husband, Cole DeBoer, are currently spending tons of time at home with their baby.
+On Sunday, the Teen Mom 2 star offered an update on her son.

 After revealing that she will likely not be taking time away from her baby anytime soon, the reality star shared a couple of new photos of her son, one of which also included her 7-year-old daughter Aubree, and spoke of a funny moment with her fans and followers on Twitter.